eucp-project/storyboards/README.md

 The source code (excluding the content) is licenced under Apache 2.
 You can fork this repo and add your own content, modify the styling, and do whatever you want.
 Don't hesitate to contact us if you're considering to reuse the software.

+# Reusing the storyboard materials
+The content of the storyboards is licenced under CC-BY 4.0.